 Children with Disabilities

-Kapnek Trust continued to be the main partner working with children with disabilities under the UNICEF-managed National Action Plan for Orphans and Vulnerable Children Phase III (NAP III).
+JF Kapnek continued to be the main partner working with children with disabilities under the UNICEF-managed National Action Plan for Orphans and Vulnerable Children Phase III (NAP III).
 Support was targeted at strengthening the capacity of the Ministry of Labour and Social Welfare to prevent and respond to abuse, neglect, and violence against children with disabilities.
 A major focus was on case conferencing under the national case management program and active case follow-up.
 Kapnek also supported the HSCT cash payments in 8 districts, providing disability services at the pay points for families with children with disabilities.

 Goal: Children with disabilities in Zimbabwe enjoy their right to a protective and nurturing environment within which they can reach their full potential.